NexusCoded/NexusCoded/README.md

 ## 📍Let's collaborate
 Feel free to fork my repositories, open issues, and submit pull requests.
 I would love to work with other enthusiast.
 Lets build the scroll together.
-And if you would like to **spport** my work, donate to my **ethereum wallet (0xc49edf5157bc9c52bffab8751502a51e5418fa97)**

-Thanks for visiting my profile!
-Let's connect and drive the blockchain space forward together.
-Happy coding and trading!(˶ᵔ ᵕ ᵔ˶)

 <!---
 NexusCoded/NexusCoded is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.